notnyt/beaglebone/examples/procedural.md

 ```

 #### Edge Triggers in the Background
-To avoid blocking while waiting for an edge trigger, the method **#run_on_edge** will run a callback when an edge trigger is detected.
+To avoid blocking while waiting for an edge trigger, the method **GPIO.run_on_edge** will run a callback when an edge trigger is detected.
 This method will spawn a new thread and wait for an edge trigger in the background.
 Only one of these threads may be active per pin.

 This example will detect edge triggers in the background and output information when triggered.